Private Aviation Education

 • Offer aircraft interchange with fees based on fleet availability

-Magellan Jets Jet Cards adapt to your travel patterns.
-NetJets fractional ownership is more rigid and structured, with no flexibility to under fly or overfly hours without fees.
+What this means: Magellan Jets Jet Cards adapt to your travel patterns.
+NetJets fractional ownership is more rigid and structured, with no flexibility to underfly or overfly hours without fees.

 4. Pricing Transparency

-Magellan Jets uses point-to-point pricing, meaning you are billed based on estimated flight time rather than actual time in the air.
-This eliminates unexpected charges due to delays.
-Magellan Jets cardholders are also locked into their rates during the entire Jet Card term.
+Magellan Jets uses point-to-point pricing, meaning you are billed based on estimated flight time rather than actual time in the air, eliminating unexpected charges due to delays.
+Cardholders are locked into their rates for the entire Jet Card term, with rate lock periods scaling by commitment level: 12 months at 25 hours, 18 months at 50 hours, and 24 months at 100 hours.

-NetJets fractional program often require combining multiple cost components like acquisition cost, fuel, management fees, and hourly rates to understand total spend.
-NetJets fraction owners are also not protected from inflation during any given term and hourly rates can increase year over year, even during a multi-year contract.
+NetJets fractional programs often require combining multiple cost components — acquisition cost, fuel, management fees, and hourly rates — to understand total spend.
+Fractional owners are also not protected from inflation during any given term, and hourly rates can increase year over year even within a multi-year contract.

 5. Commitment Timeline